WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 ### 3.3 Data Disclosure Agreements

 A *Data Disclosure Agreement* (DDA), also referred to as Data Sharing Agreement, enables automated agreement handling for data exchange between a Data Source (DS) and Data Using Service (DUS).
 It helps organisations to continue leveraging their data assets while being transparent and legitimate in their data usage.
-Automated agreement handling is a requisite while establishing a scalable regulatory-compliant data space.
+Automated agreement handling is a requisite when establishing a scalable regulatory-compliant data space.
 It also provides individuals control over how their data is used and exchanged.

 Appendix C provides the DDA ontology.

 ### 3.4 Data Processing Agreements

 A *Data Processing Agreement* (DPA) is a construct between an organisation and its suppliers, as illustrated in figure 1.
 Here, there is a vertical relationship between Organisation A as a data controller and its supplier as a data processor or sub-processor.
-For a higher level of accountability between these organisations and mandatory for the GDPR, a data processing agreement is set up, which lays out what routines are required to be in place: for example, a data processor’s obligations in case of a data breach or how the rights of the individual, such as access rights, are supported, among other policies and routines.
+For a higher level of accountability between these organisations, and mandatory for the GDPR, a data processing agreement is set up, which lays out what routines are required to be in place; for example, a data processor’s obligations in case of a data breach or how the rights of the individual, such as access rights, are supported, among other policies and routines.
 An auditor should also be able to inspect the organisation and use the data processing agreement as reference material during the inspection.
-As depicted in figure 2, the data processing agreement is connected to the individual at the top of the hierarchy via the data controller organisation.
+As depicted in figure 3.1, the data processing agreement is connected to the individual at the top of the hierarchy via the data controller organisation.

 ### 3.5 Delegation Agreements